-Most pundits assume the victor in retail chain warfare will be determined by e-com apps and delivery speed.
+Most retail pundits assume victory in the chain wars, will be determined by e-com apps and delivery speed.
 And while making that consumer-to-product connection in the fewest number of keystrokes may be the holy grail of retail tech, often absent in this conversation is any mention of “merchandise.”

 So how did this happen?
 How did merchandise end up taking a backseat to the “process” in the digital retail e-quation?